Connect with Us

 Jamie Grant, Associate Director

-Appointments: To schedule an appointment in advance with a career advisor, contact Tamara at 215-898-3012.
+Appointments: To schedule an appointment in advance with a career advisor, visit Handshake or contact Katie at 215-898-3012.

-FOR THE GRADUATE SCHOOL OF EDUCATION, THE SCHOOL OF NURSING AND THE SCHOOL OF SOCIAL POLICY & PRACTICE doctoral students
+FOR DOCTORAL STUDENTS AND POSTDOCTORAL FELLOWS IN THE GRADUATE SCHOOL OF EDUCATION, THE SCHOOL OF NURSING AND THE SCHOOL OF SOCIAL POLICY & PRACTICE

-Appointments must be scheduled by phone and not by emailing individual advisors.
+Appointments must be scheduled via Handshake or by phone and not by emailing individual advisors.
 Please call during normal office hours (9am-5pm, Monday through Friday).

 Sharon Fleshman, Senior Associate Director